copious-world/arc-traveler/README.md

 # arc-traveler
- toos for send operations across a graph determined by authorization hops, arcs
+ toos for sending operations across a graph determined by authorization hops, arcs